 That means multiple sources—and lots of work.
 Luckily, we’ve done some of the work for you.
 Below, you’ll find the top five alternatives to Gartner’s Magic Quadrant reports.

-Since each organization needs a tool to match up with their own specific use cases, these resources allow researchers to sift through solutions that satisfy a wide range of Identity Management and Governance requirements.
+Since each organization needs a tool to match up with their own specific use cases, these resources allow researchers to sift through solutions that satisfy a wide range of SIEM requirements.

 But should you feel the need for even more resources, check out our SIEM resource library, which features 12 top resources, and is constantly updated with the latest and greatest InfoSec best practices.